stormspirit03/Distributed_file_storage_system/README.md

  5. If both services are free or if there is an error, it randomly selects one of the services.

 ####  * Sentry middleware to calculate payload at Storage service.
-  I called it sentry, as it watches the incoming requests.
+  I call it sentry, as it watches the incoming requests.
 This is done at each storage service end.

 ####  * Flow
 1. The function checks if the request is for an upload or download endpoint by comparing the request method and path.